nazavr322/ukr-handwriting-classification/README.md

 I would not call the obtained results ideal, yes, there is room for improvement (that's why I'm collecting samples drawn by user actually), but still, I'm satisfied with the obtained metric values.
-We have a very lightweight model, trained for only 15 epochs.
+I have a very lightweight model, trained for only 15 epochs.
 On my laptop GPU training lasts for a minute at its best.
 It generalizes pretty good on both tasks simultaneously.
 On the first confusion matrix you can see that model sometimes confuses such Ukrainian letters as, for example, `г` and `ґ`.
 At the same time, we did pretty good on lowercase/uppercase classification too.
 On the corresponding confusion matrix you can see than we have only `2` false positives and `21` false negatives.
-And this is without knowing uppercase variants for 17 letters at all!

-To sum up, this results look quite good, taking to account all constraints I have.
-Metrics values can be improvement in a future probably by adding more data.
+## MLFlow, FastAPI and Docker
-## MLFlow and FastAPI
+### MLFlow and FastAPI
 In this project I also use MLFlow for experiment tracking and registering models for production environment.
 My MlFlow workflow is built according to the following scenario:
 ![](https://mlflow.org/docs/latest/_images/scenario_4.png)
-In this architecture all storages and MLFlow tracking server itself are located on a remote hosts.
+In this architecture all storages and MLFlow tracking server itself are located on a remote host(s).
 Our code only acts as a client that makes requests to the tracking server, which logs metadata about runs into a database and stores artifacts (plots and model weights) in a remote S3 storage.
 I am using `PostgreSQL` as a database and `Minio` as a S3 storage.
 I also wrote a simple API to work with a model using `FastAPI`.
 It loads a model version that is currently in `Production` stage in the MLFlow model registry.
+### Docker
 I am running all these microservices using `docker-compose`, so you can reproduce a fully functional service with only a few commands (see [Getting Started](#getting-started) section).
 Take a look at the scheme that depicts how my `docker-compose` is organized:
 ```mermaid